bitcoin-sv/arc/doc/README.md

 @enduml
 ```
 In contrast, the extended format allows the API to perform a preliminary validation and rule out malformed transactions by reviewing the transaction data provided in the extended fashion.
-Obviously, double spending (for example) cannot be checked without an updated utxo set and it is assumed that the API does not have this data.
-Therefore, the "validator" subfunction within the API filters as much as it can to reduce spurious transactions passing through the pipeline but leaves others for the bitcoin nodes themselves.
+Obviously, double spending (for example) cannot be checked without an updated utxo set, and it is assumed that the API does not have this data.
+Therefore, the "validator" sub-function within the API filters as much as it can to reduce spurious transactions passing through the pipeline but leaves others for the bitcoin nodes themselves.

 This [validation](#validation) takes place in the ARC API microservice.
 The actual utxos are left to be checked by the Bitcoin node itself, like it would do anyway, regardless of where the transaction is coming from.
 With this process flow we save the node from having to lookup and send the input utxos to the ARC API, which could be slow under heavy load.